Anna72c/Patient_Educator/README.md

 No installation or setup needed — just open the app and try it!

+How to Use:

+  1. Enter patient details (name, age, condition)

+  2. (Optional) Add personal information or enable caregiver mode

+  3. Click "Generate" to receive a tailored explanation

+  4. Use "Rewrite" for different tones or formats

+  5. Enable text-to-speech to hear the explanation

 ## How to Run Locally
 1. Clone the repository:
    ```bash